Dog vaginitis top view

 Elizabethan Collar

-Nobody likes putting an Elizabethan cone on their pup.
+Nobody likes putting “the cone of shame” on their pup.
 But if it helps with the healing process, then it's worth a try.

 Although it doesn't directly help with dog vaginitis, putting this cone prevents your dog from licking the affected areas.